dustlang/rust/src/doc/dustc/src/command-line-arguments.md

 <a id="option-crate-name"></a>
 ## `--crate-name`: specify the name of the crate being built

-This informs `rustc` of the name of your crate.
+This informs `dustc` of the name of your crate.

 <a id="option-edition"></a>
 ## `--edition`: specify the edition to use